 Location: Nilgiri Mountains, India, 2000m above sea level

 Farm size: 2 ha

-Quality: Specialty tea, Indian organic farming
+Quality: Specialty tea, whole leaves, Indian organic farming

 I was dedicated to have these single estate teas in my store and give everyone a chance to try the remarkable teas from these amazing tea artisans - they truly have a heart of gold.
 Their tea farm has an Indian Organic Certificate.